Six Time Management Tips for Adult Students

 Don’t you love it when someone tells you how busy they are and how little time they have, but in their next breath they start rattling on about all the different TV shows they’ve been watching?

-The average American watches five hours of TV a day!
+The average American watches over five hours of TV a day and spends over 2.5 hours on their phone!
 Even if that’s not you, cutting down on television or checking the apps on your smart phone will free up time for school work.

 Maximize Free Time